Why Decentralized Apps Are Needed and How They Work

 • NEO, or ‘Chinese Ethereum’ — another popular platform that supports smart contracts.
 Unlike the previous two, it was created as a way of digitalising real assets through a protocol for their identification.
 Additionally, NeoVM supports 5 common programming languages.

 This is only the four leaders that control 91% of the market.
-The range of platforms for launching decentralized applications is much larger.
+The range of platforms for launching decentralized apps is much larger.
 Steem, Klaytn, ICON, and hundreds of other blockchain platforms offer their solutions that give developers the tools to implement their ideas in dApps.

-Examples of decentralized applications
+Examples of decentralized apps

-Prime examples of decentralized applications
+Prime examples of decentralized apps

 The first dApp that managed to gain a huge audience was The DAO (Decentralized Autonomous Organization) project.
 Its goal was to create a decentralized community in which participants would make collective decisions on financing various crypto projects in the Ethereum ecosystem.
 The idea appealed to 18,000 enthusiasts who joined the project.
 Unfortunately, hackers plundered it, so the organization went ‘bankrupt.’

-The DAO pursued only an investment goal, but if we turn to popular applications that are widely used, Steemit should be recognized as a prime example.
+The DAO pursued only an investment goal, but if we turn to popular apps that are widely used, Steemit should be recognized as a prime example.
 At first, it was a social network on a blockchain in which authors of high-quality content received a reward in the form of Steem coins.
-Over time, Steemit evolved into the Steem ecosystem, which consists of various services, including launching new decentralized applications.
+Over time, Steemit evolved into the Steem ecosystem, which consists of various services, including launching new decentralized apps.

 Trendy dApps in 2020